-We can’t know for sure how many booth bouts Wilde had, estimates range between 500 and 700, but for three years, Wilde was boxing almost every day, often several times a day.
-He loved to fight and had wanted to be a professional boxer since he was a child.
-When he began to compete on a legit basis in 1911, he was already a veteran, a complete professional at the age of 19.
-His mentor was the legendary Jim Driscoll and from him Wilde had learned the technical side of the game, how to parry and counter, and the art of feinting to keep one’s opponent off-balance.
+We can’t know for sure how many booth bouts Wilde had — estimates range between five and seven hundred — but for three years, Wilde was boxing almost every day, often several times a day.
+He loved to fight and had wanted to be a prizefighter since he was a child.
+When he began to compete on a legit basis in 1911, he was already a veteran, a complete professional at the age of nineteen.
+His mentor was the legendary Jim Driscoll and from him Wilde had learned the technical side of the game, how to parry and counter, and the art of feinting to create openings.
 But no one had to teach Wilde how to hit; that appeared to be something he was born with.

 In 1912, Wilde won his first title, the British 98 pound championship.
 Fighting roughly every three weeks, he went on to decimate all competition that was anywhere near his fighting weight, in the process building up the longest unbeaten streak in boxing history.
 It is a record that will likely never be broken: 103 contests, not a single loss.
 Even more impressive, Jimmy put together this incredible streak in little more than four years, fighting roughly every two weeks.
 Thus, by the time he won the world flyweight title in 1916, he had already cleaned out the division.
 For the remainder of his career, Wilde willingly took on boxers bigger and heavier.
-Typical was his bout with Joe Conn where he was outweighed by 20 pounds.
-Wilde scored six knockdowns before stopping Conn in round 12.
+Typical was his bout in 1918 with one Joe Conn where he was outweighed by twenty pounds.
+To put that in perspective, that’s the equivalent of a middleweight facing a heavyweight.
+Wilde scored six knockdowns before stopping Conn in round twelve.

-Given how often Wilde fought it is perhaps not surprising that his career ended abruptly, his body finally showing signs of wear and tear after more than 15 years of constant warring.
-Again spotting his opponent almost 20 pounds, he was stopped by former bantamweight champion Pete Herman when Jimmy’s corner threw in the towel in round 17.
-Afterwards, Herman, one of the great bantamweights of all time, dubbed Wilde the best boxer he had ever faced.
+Given how often Wilde fought it is perhaps not surprising that his career ended abruptly, his body finally showing signs of wear and tear after more than fifteen years of constant warring.
+Again spotting his opponent almost twenty pounds, he was stopped by former bantamweight champion Pete Herman when Jimmy’s corner threw in the towel in round seventeen.
+After, Herman, one of the great bantamweights of all time, dubbed Wilde the best he had ever faced.
 Jimmy immediately retired but came back two years later to defend his flyweight championship against the great Pancho Villa, the first Filipino world champion.
 Villa gave the aging Welshman a terrible beating before stopping him in the seventh.
 Wilde never fought again.

-There is little question that Wilde merits the top position in any serious ranking of the greatest flyweight boxers who ever lived.
+There is little question that “The Mighty Atom” merits the top position in any serious ranking of the greatest flyweight boxers who ever lived.
 Further, he has to be regarded as a strong contender for the title of the finest fighter, pound-for-pound, to ever emerge from the British Isles.
 In terms of raw firepower, Wilde has few peers.
-Ring magazine rates him the third most powerful puncher of all time, behind only Joe Louis and Sam Langford.
+Ring magazine rated him the third most powerful puncher of all time, behind only Joe Louis and Sam Langford.
 No less an authority than heavyweight champion Gene Tunney called Wilde “the greatest fighter I ever saw.” — Robert Portis